The role of exchangeability in causal inference: Exchangeability and ignorability

 is the `no confounding' condition termed \textit{stability} by \citet{dawid:2010}.
 Here exchangeability implies stability for the conditional outcome distribution, which is one of the required identifying conditions for inferences on marginal causal contrasts (Section \ref{section:estimation}).

-\subsection{Connection to posterior predictive inferences}
+\subsection{Connection to Posterior Predictive Inferences}

-The comparison \eqref{equation:spope} involved two individuals with an opposite treatment assignment, and is the relevant one for causal considerations.
-For predictive considerations, the general infinite exchangeability is sufficient.
-This implies, for example, the partial exchangeability of the outcomes within subgroups with the same characteristics, that is,
+Comparison \eqref{equation:spope} involved two individuals with an opposite treatment assignment and is the relevant comparison for causal considerations.
+For predictive considerations, the general infinite exchangeability is sufficient, implying the partial exchangeability of the outcomes within subgroups with the same characteristics, that is,

 The pairwise exchangeability statement \eqref{equation:spaire} extends from observed units $i = 1, \ldots, n$ to further similarly matched units $j$ and $k$, $j, k > n$, which motivates the use of posterior predictive inferences within the treatment groups.
-The further conditional exchangeability consideration \eqref{equation:spope} suggests that the predictions can be compared across the treatment groups as
+The further conditional exchangeability consideration \eqref{equation:spope} suggests that the predictions can be compared across the treatment groups as \newlength{\templen} \settowidth{\templen}{$\approx\sum_{x} \bigg($}

-where the last form follows by approximating the within-stratum posterior predictive means by the sample means \citep[cf.][p.
+where $D_{zx} \equiv \{W_i : i \in I_{zx}^n\}$ denotes the observed data on the matched groups and where the last form follows by approximating the within-stratum posterior predictive means by the sample means \citep[cf.][p.
 47]{lindley:1981}.
 Thus, the above recovers the classical direct standardization formula for the marginal treatment effect (\citealp{keiding2014standardization}, also known as the back-door adjustment formula, \citealp{pearl:2009(1)}).

-If the strata are too small for the use of direct standardization formula, however, in Bayesian inference one would instead have to pool the observed data and connect them to the predictions through parametric probability models.
-We will formalize this in the following section, but note here that the modeling approach requires the existence of a parameter vectors $\Phi$ and $\Psi$ given which $Y_{j} \independent W_{1:n} \mid (X_{j}, Z_{j}, \phi)$ and $X_{j} \independent X_{1:n} \mid \psi$ under $\mathcal O$, for all $j = n+1,\ldots$.
+For Bayesian inference, if the strata are too small for the use of the direct standardization formula, one would instead have to pool the observed data and connect them to the predictions through parametric probability models.
+We will formalize this in the following section but note here that the modeling approach requires the existence of parameter vectors $\Phi$ and $\Psi$ given which $Y_{j} \independent (W_i)_{i=1}^n \mid (Z_{j}, X_{j}, \phi)$ and $X_{j} \independent (X_i)_{i=1}^n \mid \psi$ under $\mathcal O$, for all $j = n+1,\ldots$.
 As outlined in Section \ref{section:introduction}, the existence of such parameters is implied by the partial or unrestricted exchangeability assumptions.
-Given an observed realization $w_{1:n}$, a parametric counterpart to (\ref{equation:ppdirectstandardization}) can be given as It is apparent from \eqref{equation:ppparametricdirectstandardization} that drawing causal inferences is possible if the stability property of Section \ref{section:conditioning} applies to the pairwise comparisons
+Given an observed realization $(w_i)_{i=1}^n$, a parametric counterpart to (\ref{equation:ppdirectstandardization}) can be given as \settowidth{\templen}{$\displaystyle \int_{\phi, \psi} \sum_{x}\big($} \newlength{\templennew} \settowidth{\templennew}{$\displaystyle \int_{\phi, \psi} \sum_{x}$}